-New York City (NYC) has been a leader in public urban green spaces for over a hundred years, with approximately 600,000 street trees, 1,700 luscious parks, and thousands of acres of natural forests within its city limits.
+NYC has been a leader in public urban green spaces for over a hundred years, with approximately 600,000 street trees, 1,700 luscious parks, and thousands of acres of natural forests within its city limits.
 NYC also depends on a large forested watershed outside its city boundaries to supply its fresh drinking water.
 This protected forest is the result of generations of planning, conservation, and political leadership by the city.

 Maintaining, enriching, and expanding these forest areas and trees is a current priority for numerous reasons including, improved human wellbeing, ambitious environmental goals, greater infrastructure efficiency, resilience planning, water resources, and social equity for its diverse neighborhoods.

 NYC has an estimated seven million trees that store about 51,000 tons of carbon every year, thus reducing energy demands ($17 million in savings) and runoff (69 million cubic feet).
 MillionTreesNYC, one of the 132 PlaNYC initiatives, is a citywide, public-private program that has achieved its ambitious goal: to plant and care for one million new trees across the city’s five boroughs.